Dvboi/Movie-review-Sentiment-Analysis/README.md

- **Note-** The project wasn't deployed on Heroku because it's size (because of the model size) exceeded their platform's slug size of 300mb.
+ **Note-** The project wasn't productionized on Heroku because it's size (because of the model size) exceeded their platform's slug size of 300mb.
 Other cloud Platforms needed Credit-Card.
 Thus, it's best to run the model locally.